-- 1. This Regulation establishes a framework for the screening by the Member States of foreign direct investments into the Union on the grounds of security or public order and for a cooperation mechanism between Member States and between them and the Commission with regard to foreign direct investments likely to affect security or public order, including the Commission's possibility to issue opinions on such investments. - 2.
-This Regulation is without prejudice to the sole responsibility of the Member States for the maintenance of national security, as provided for in Article 4(2) TEU, and to the right of the Member States to protect their essential security interests in accordance with Article 346 TFEU. - 3.
+- 1. This Regulation establishes a framework for the screening by Member States of foreign direct investments into the Union on the grounds of security or public order and for a mechanism for cooperation between Member States, and between Member States and the Commission, with regard to foreign direct investments likely to affect security or public order.
+It includes the possibility for the Commission to issue opinions on such investments. - 2.
+This Regulation is without prejudice to each Member State having sole responsibility for its national security, as provided for in Article 4(2) TEU, and to the right of each Member State to protect its essential security interests in accordance with Article 346 TFEU. - 3.
 Nothing in this Regulation shall limit the right of each Member State to decide whether or not to screen a particular foreign direct investment within the framework of this Regulation.